microtick/docusaurus/docs/pricediscovery.md

 slug: /whitepaper/pricediscovery
 ---

 The term, "price discovery", is a very broad term.
 When used in the realm of traditional financial markets, the term is generally used to refer to the passive act of observing prices trades occur at.
-There are two assumptions behind this:
+There are three assumptions behind this:

 1. There is enough trade liquidity for an accurate price to be generated.
 2. The price is observed in realtime.
 For example, 15-minute delated prices are probably no longer accurate in a volatile market.
-3. Participants act in realtime to correct short-term trade imbalances.
+3. Participants in the observed markets act in realtime to correct short-term trade imbalances.

 ### Order Books